 Contact: Mr B Woods– Head of PE

-Component 1: Fitness and Body Systems - Written examination: 1 hour and 45 minutes 36% of the qualification
+Component 1: The human body and movement in physical activity and sport - Written examination: 1 hour and 15 minutes 30% of the qualification

-Component 2: Health and Performance - Written examination: 1 hour and 15 minutes 24% of the qualification
+Component 2: Socio-cultural influences and well-being in physical activity and sport - Written examination: 1 hour and 15 minutes 30% of the qualification

 Component 3: Practical Performance